 The easiest way to access it is to go directly to the EndNote website using the URL: http://myendnoteweb.com/

-Sign up for an account on campus, or via proxy or virtual private network (VPN) access from off campus.
+Sign up for an account on campus, or via virtual private network (VPN) access from off campus.

 The Firefox browser works best for all EndNote web features.

 There are 4 main ways to get references into EndNote: